Appointments

 Thank you for your patience and support while we embed these new changes, which will help us improve access and provide safe, timely care for all our patients.

 When submitting a Footfall request, we ask that you provide enough pertinent information to help us triage your request effectively.
 For example: what is the problem or symptom, how severe is it, is it a new problem or a change in an existing problem, how long has it been going on for, and is there anything you are particularly worried about.
-We appreciate that it can be hard to know what is and isn’t relevant, but ask that you try to keep the request focused and avoid lengthy passages of extraneous information.

 If you are requesting an appointment in person at the practice, there will be a delay while your information is entered into FootFall then triaged by a doctor, during which time you will have to wait for the outcome.
 You will not be given an appointment immediately by reception unless it a clear emergency.
 Please also appreciate that attending the practice in person does not circumvent the process or affect the clinical urgency of your request: the outcome of GP triage may still be that you come back for a scheduled routine appointment in the next 1-2 weeks.
 It is for these reasons that we encourage patients to contact us via FootFall in the first instance, wherever possible.
 We appreciate your understanding during this process.